 To block a Reviewer:

 Go to the Reviewers section of the Members list.

 Selectto remove a pending Reviewer from the Reviewers list and block any future Reviewer requests with the associated email address.

 Reviewers have access to certain collaboration features to provide feedback, while team Collaborators and Owners have extended capabilities to manage feedback and troubleshoot reported issues.
 When a Collaborator or Reviewer is added to a site, they are granted team-wide access for collaborating on Deploy Previews.

 # Remove a team member

-To remove a team member, select Options > Remove from team.
+To remove a team member, select.
 You can also use this option to remove yourself from a team.

 Note that every team must have at least one Owner.
 As an Owner, you cannot remove or demote yourself unless there is an additional Owner on the team.

 On the Members page for your team, you can access a list of your active and inactive Git Contributors.
 To remove an inactive Git Contributor, choose the Git Contributor you would like to remove and select.

 Note that deleting the Git Contributor does not automatically remove the user from the associated Git repository.
 Unless you remove them from the repository, the user can still trigger a build.